hello, Janika_

 Build the planner.
 Break it.
 Ask silly questions.
 Change your mind.
 That’s the whole job.

-When you’re ready, open Part 2: the Ship It Graduate Deck.
+When you’re ready, open Part 2: Breaking Ground.

 Open Part 2 →